 Shareholder-employee remuneration or director's fees without PAYE deducted are liable for ACC earners' levy.
 The company should deduct earners' levy from your remuneration or director's fees when declared.
 ACC will invoice the company for this.

 Question 22 Income and expenditure from residential property

-This question applies to owners of residential rental property, including overseas property subject to the residential property deduction rules in subpart EL of the Income Tax Act 2007.
+This question applies to owners of residential property, including overseas property, that gives rise to net income from a bright-line sale, and property subject to the residential property deduction rules.